argonne-lcf/ALCFBeginnersGuide/polaris/README.md

 module list
 # list all available modules
 module avail
+# add '/soft/modulefiles' to the path for modules to search
+module use /soft/modulefiles
+# now see additional software available
+module avail
 # list all available modules including the string "gcc"
 module avail gcc
 # show information about a module and lists commands that alter environment